Home | Veterans | Maurice Morby

 Maurice Morby

 Maurice Morby was a Driver in the 28th Field Regiment, Stores troop, Royal Engineers.
-He drove the Leyland Hippo – at the time the largest lorry in…
+He drove the Leyland Hippo – he felt like he was king of the road [dirt track!]

 About Maurice Morby